aces/cbrain/README.md

   Users --> BP
   Users --> NH
   NH --> BP
-  BP <--> DB
+  BP --> DB
-  BP <--> DP
+  BP --> DP
-  BP <--> BO
+  BP --> BO
-  BO <--> DB
+  BO --> DB
   BO --> Sched --> Compute
-  BO <--> Scratch
+  BO --> Scratch
-  Compute <--> Scratch
+  Compute --> Scratch
 ```

 At a high level, researchers interact with BrainPortal (or the NeuroHub
 portal) through a web browser.
+The arrows in the diagram show the primary
+request flow; responses are implied by each call.
+BrainPortal orchestrates
-BrainPortal orchestrates access to data
-providers, persists metadata in the shared database, and delegates
+access to data providers, persists metadata in the shared database, and
-execution requests to Bourreau instances.
-Bourreau connects to local HPC
+delegates execution requests to Bourreau instances.
+Bourreau connects to
-schedulers to launch jobs on compute nodes, manages working directories
+local HPC schedulers to launch jobs on compute nodes, manages working
-on shared storage, and synchronizes job and file state back to the
+directories on shared storage, and synchronizes job and file state back
-database for BrainPortal to display.
+to the database for BrainPortal to display.

 ## BrainPortal